w-char/w-char.github.io/README.md

 ### Group Solution

-Our group's solultion to Home Credit's default project was to use a Boosted Tree model as a a baseline to evaluate rejected loan applications in order to find additional commonalities and more unconventional predictors.
+Our group's solultion to Home Credit's default project was to use a Boosted Tree model as a baseline to evaluate rejected loan applications in order to find additional commonalities and more unconventional predictors.
 This way, Home Credit could both approve more loans and eventually be more financially inclusive for the underserved clients.
 Although it does not give them the immediate ability to expand financial inclusion to the underserved population, it will help them achieve this goal in the long term.

-Our Boosted Tree Model had an AUC of 0.74 and a kaggle score of 0.697.
+Our Boosted Tree Model had an AUC of 0.74 and a kaggle score of 0.74.

 ### Individual Contribution